-This is a competitive marching arts ensemble that is in competition season from July-early November on Indiana competitive marching circuits such as BOA, ISSMA and Mid-States.
-As the year progresses this becomes a musicality and technique-based concert ensemble for holiday and spring concerts and also doubles as "the Best Pep Band in the Land for the winter sports season.
-The year is peppered with high-caliber performances such as multiple tri-state marching competitions, state-wide parades and festivals, recent Disney World and Disneyland trips, the Kentucky Derby Pegasus Parade, Indianapolis 500 and much more!
-Wind, battery, front ensemble and electronics performers welcome.
+This is a focused music ensemble that performs in many capacities throughout the school year.
+In the fall, this group is known as the Marching Pride of Jennings County, where they perform as a marching arts ensemble for home sporting events and nearby parades.
+As the year progresses, this becomes a musicality and technique based concert ensemble for winter and spring concerts.
+This group also doubles as the Basketball Pep Band for the winter sports season.
+The year is peppered with high-caliber performances such as ISSMA Organizational Contest, State-wide parades and festivals, the Kentucky Derby Pegasus Parade, and potential spring break trips to places like Chicago, Disney World, and Dollywood.
+Wind and Percussion performers welcome.
 Payment of membership fees required.
+Membership in this group must be confirmed by Director, Ms. Kibbler.
 Performs/travels in tandem with the JCHS Guard.